aitch0083/aitch0083.github.io/_posts/2016-12-12-step01-everything-has-a-start.markdown

 ```
 npm install -g yo generator-kraken bower grunt-cli
 ```
-This line install 4 things yo, kraken, bower and grunt-cli.
+This line installs 4 things: yo, kraken, bower and grunt-cli.
 Holy shi*t, why is so complicated to install a runnable template?
 I just want to have that `Hello world` impact when I first learned **Turbo C**.
 So it means I have to have the basic knowledge of these 4 things:

 1. [Yo](https://www.npmjs.com/package/yo#whats-yeoman)
 2. [Kraken](http://krakenjs.com/#templates)